Abyssinian Cat Breed – Personality, Temperament & Care Guide

 Overall, the Abyssinian is a unique and interesting breed with a playful, curious, and affectionate personality.
 If you're looking for a companion that will provide you with love, entertainment, and lots of playtime, the Abyssinian is definitely a breed to consider.

-Abyssinian Colors
+Abyssinian Cat Colors and Patterns

 The Abyssinian cat comes in a variety of colors, although some are more commonly recognized than others.
 Here are some of the most common colors for the breed: